godotengine/godot-website/collections/_article/godot-webrtc-report1.md

 ## Presentations

-Hello Godotters, my name is Fabio Alessandrelli, you may know me by my handle fales ([faless](https://github.com/Faless) on GitHub).
+Hello Godotters, my name is Fabio Alessandrelli, you may know me by my handle Fales ([Faless](https://github.com/Faless) on GitHub).
 Here are a few words about my Godot journey.

 I first discovered Godot in 2015 while looking for a good game engine (that would also work on GNU/Linux) to develop a small game for a university project with a friend.